Devastation After A Hurricane

 Items Needed

-Please check with the local police departments, churches, TV and Radio stations, Rescue Groups and the American Red Cross to send the following items as needed to the different areas.
+Please check with the local police departments, churches, TV and Radio stations, Rescue Groups, and the American Red Cross to send the following items to the different areas as needed.

 Paper Products

-Baby supplies, like diapers, baby wipes, bottles, formula, and diaper rash cream.
+Baby supplies include diapers, wipes, bottles, formula, and diaper rash cream.

 Menstrual supplies, like tampons, pads, and adult diapers.